eulfn/Network-Info.sh/README.md

 # IP & DNS Info Tool

 shell script to show your local IP, public IP, DNS, and gateway.
-Works on Linux, Termux, and most shells.
-No root needed
+Works on Linux, Termux, and most shells

 ## What it does
 - Shows your local IP (the one your device has on your network)